keboola/connection-docs/management/project/limits/index.md

 with mixed backends).

 ## Platform Limits
-Apart from the business limits, there are limitations to **what the Keboola Connection platform can take**.
+Apart from the business limits, there are limitations to **what the Keboola platform can take**.
 These limits are either defined by the underlying technologies or by what we believe is the correct use of the platform.
 The technical platform limits are **non-negotiable** and **cannot be upgraded** by updating the contract.
 Nonetheless, we certainly would like to hear if you hit them.